CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-3/Sprint-1/Self-Paced Materials/1_Developing a Successful Acquisition Strategy.md

 Each time you update or complete an activity, you will want to revise your acquisition strategy and document it using the lean canvas approach that you learned about in a Module 2 classroom session.
 This lean canvas is a living document and will evolve as you refine your strategy and gain input from stakeholders and the vendor community.
 You will learn more about the lean canvas later in this module.

-## What Feeds the Acquisition Strategy?
+## What feeds the acquisition strategy?

 Planning your acquisition strategy helps you outline the scheduling, integration, and coordination of all acquisition-related efforts, and is an essential and required component of all acquisitions.
 It should begin as soon as you identify the need for the acquisition.